kubernetes/test-infra/gubernator/README.md

 ## Job Artifact GCS Layout

+Every run should upload `started.json`, `finished.json`, and `build-log.txt`, and
+can optionally upload jUnit XML and/or other files to the `artifacts/` directory.
 For a single build of a job, Gubernator expects the following layout in GCS:

 ```